narayana573/SAP_CPI_Project/Router_Palettes.md

 XML (Different Format) If messages from different routes are in different XML formats.
 XML (Same Format) If messages from different routes are in the same XML format.

+Gather Configuration: Select the Gather component from the Message Routing tab and set the Incoming Format to XML (Different Format) or XML (Same Format).
+Aggregation Algorithm: Use the "Combine" option to merge the message bodies into a single, structured XML message.
+Resulting Payload: The output is typically wrapped in multimap:Messages with subsequent multimap:Message1, multimap:Message2, etc., tags to differentiate the sources.
+Removing Multimap Tags: If a clean XML is needed, use a Groovy script or Content Modifier to remove the multimap namespace and wrapping tags after the Gather step.

 https://community.sap.com/t5/technology-blog-posts-by-members/join-amp-gather-in-sap-cloud-platform-integration/ba-p/13983494
 ```